Prof. Miriam Langer, Department Chair

 - What skills are utilized within the project?

 - What materials (hardware/software) are needed to achieve the project?

 - What learning occurs from the project that’s new/relevant to the field in general?

 - Who is the best advisory team (two faculty in Media Arts and one person outside of the department) to help achieve the goals?

 - What is the proposed timeline for completion?

 To qualify for graduation:

-- Submit written thesis component to the advisory committee at least two week prior the scheduled defense date
+- Submit written thesis component to the advisory committee at least two week prior to scheduled defense date.

 The following should be adequately addressed in both the oral and written defense/thesis presentation: